 From its fjords to the epic hiking in warmer weather, Norway has a whole lot going on for outdoorsy people who love to get out and explore countrysides and coastlines.
 The good thing about Norway is, pretty much no matter where you go, you’ll never be too far from some amazing hiking.

-But if you’re here to ski or snowboard, prepare to fork out for the privilege.
+But if you’re here to visit one of the ski resorts in Norway, prepare to fork out for the privilege.
 Per day, ski passes cost an average of approximately $52.
 They can be cheaper, but they’re very often more expensive.
 Usually, a week’s ski pass gives you a 10-20% discount.

 Here are some extra tips to help you see attractions in Norway while safely saving those pennies…